Buddy DeSylva: Biography

 In April 1924, DeSylva married Marie Wallace, a Ziegfeld Follies dancer.

 In 1925, DeSylva became one third of the songwriting team with lyricist Lew Brown and composer Ray Henderson, one of the top Tin Pan Alley songwriters of the era.
 The team was responsible for the song "Magnolia" (1927) which was popularized by Lou Gold's orchestra.
 The writing and publishing partnership continued until 1930, producing a string of hits and the perennial Broadway favorite Good News.

 DeSylva joined ASCAP in 1920 and served on the ASCAP board of directors between 1922 and 1930.
 He became a producer of stage and screen musicals.
 DeSylva relocated to Hollywood and was contracted to Fox Studios.

 During this tenure, he produced movies such as The Little Colonel, The Littlest Rebel, Captain January, Poor Little Rich Girl and Stowaway.
 In 1941, he became the Executive Producer at Paramount Pictures, a position he would hold until 1944.
 At Paramount, he was also an uncredited executive producer for Double Indemnity, For Whom the Bell Tolls, The Story of Dr. Wassell and The Glass Key.
 Betty Hutton always credited DeSylva for bringing her to Hollywood and launching her film career.

 The Paramount all-star extravaganza Star Spangled Rhythm, which takes place at the Paramount film studio in Hollywood, features a fictional movie executive named "B.G.
 DeSoto" (played by Walter Abel) who is a parody of DeSylva.

 In 1942, Johnny Mercer, Glenn Wallichs and DeSylva together founded Capitol Records.
 He also founded the Cowboy label.

 He is sometimes credited as: Buddy De Sylva, Buddy DeSylva, Bud De Sylva, Buddy G. DeSylva and B.G.
 DeSylva.

-Buddy DeSylva died in Hollywood, aged 55, and is buried at Glendale's Forest Lawn Memorial Park Cemetery.
+Buddy DeSylva died of a heart ailment in Hollywood, aged 55, and is buried at Glendale's Forest Lawn Memorial Park Cemetery.